KVM guest // Bootstrap Slackware Linux

 grep ^slocate /etc/group

-We use SYSLINUX / EXTLINUX against the guest virtual disk from the host
+we use SYSLINUX / EXTLINUX against the guest virtual disk from the host

 apt install syslinux